gjabdelnoor/agent-zero/docs/installation.md

 - OPTIONAL: Under "Volumes", configure your mapped folders, if needed:
   - Example host path: Your chosen directory (e.g., `C:\agent-zero\memory`)
   - Example container path: `/a0/memory`

+> [!TIP]
+> An XFCE desktop session runs on display `:99`.
+You can watch it through the tunneled ports or orchestrate GUI actions from chat via the `desktop_automation` tool (use the `inspect` method for quick OCR feedback).

+> [!NOTE]
+> LibreOffice (Writer, Calc, Impress, Draw) ships in the base image along with English help files and dictionaries.
+Launch it from the desktop menu or with `desktop_automation` → `launch` (for example `libreoffice --calc`) when you need office-style workflows.

 - Click the `Run` button in the "Images" tab.